furquan-lp/arduino-enviro101/README.md

 * Inputs gas information from the MQ135 and attempts to interpret the air quality
 * Displays the above information on the 20x4 LCD display

+## Under test:
+* Fully adapt the project to an ESP8266 NodeMCU module giving it (possible) Internet capability

 ## Wishlist:
 * Adjust the MQ135 sensor to have fewer jumps in output values
-* Adapt the project to an ESP8266 NodeMCU module giving it (possible) Internet capability
 * Include a sleep mode so the assembly could run off batteries without power issues

 ## Legal: